Niftiness Afoot!

 Hello, fellow humans!

-I’m Matthew Smith—a front-end web developer living in beautiful Brooklyn, New York.
+I’m Matthew Smith—an engineering manager and front-end web developer living in beautiful Brooklyn, New York.
 Through my storied career I’ve built features, pixels and clicky things for some of the world’s tiptop brands.

 What I really want to do is help people tell stories.

-I’m looking for roles helping people create content and tell stories.
+I’m looking for roles helping people create content of all forms—written, spoken, and visual.
 That might be roles in social media, building tools, or content monetization.

 Matthew Smith Builds the Snazziest Web Content